espressif/idf-im-ui/docs/src/configuration.md

 # Configuration

-you can open configuration file and than either proceed with simplified instalation or go trought wizard.
+You can open the configuration file and proceed with simplified installation or go through the wizard.

 ![Instalation setup](./screenshots/instal_setup.png)

 #### Config File

-The installer can use a TOML configuration file. the file can be loaded (or drag&dropped) just before choosing between simplified or wizard installation.
+The installer can use a TOML configuration file. the file can be loaded (or draged & dropped) just before choosing between simplified or wizard installation.

 Here is an example of what a configuration file might look like: